bsomeshwer/version-comparison/README.md

 # Response

   The resppnse content msut be json.
+The methods of this package almost always returns the resonse in JSON format.

     Example: